bpfman/bpfman/docs/developer-guide/shipping-bytecode.md

 - `io.ebpf.program_name`: The name of the eBPF Program represented in the bytecode.

-- `io.ebpf.section_name`: The section name of the eBPF Program.
+- `io.ebpf.bpf_function_name`: The name of the function that is the entry point for the BPF program.

 ### Building a Backwards compatible OCI compliant image